CodeAidan319/BAIS-DW-Project/README.md

 ## Project Overview

-This project analyzes the relationship between NFL player salaries and on-field performance from 2022 to 2024.
-NFL teams operate under a salary cap, which makes it important to identify players who deliver high value relative to their compensation.
-The goal is to measure cost-efficiency by comparing player stats to salary data and determining whether certain positions (e.g., RBs, QBs, WRs) are under- or over-valued.

-To do this, I scraped salary data from OverTheCap and performance stats from Pro Football Reference.
-I merged the two datasets, engineered new performance and value metrics, and used a combination of descriptive visualizations, hypothesis testing, and regression modeling to interpret trends.
+This project explores whether NFL players are paid fairly based on their performance.
+It focuses on quarterbacks (QBs), running backs (RBs), and wide receivers (WRs) during the 2022 to 2024 seasons.
+I scraped salary data from OverTheCap and performance stats from Pro Football Reference, merged and cleaned the datasets, and created metrics to measure player value.

+The project includes feature engineering, descriptive visualizations, a statistical comparison of positions, and regression models to test whether performance can help predict salary.
+The results highlight which players and positions are delivering the most value for their compensation.

 ## Project Goals

-- Evaluate whether player salary is aligned with on-field performance.
-- Identify the most underpaid and overpaid NFL players using custom metrics.
-- Compare average value by position (QB, RB, WR).
-- Use machine learning to predict salary based on performance statistics.
+- Compare salary and performance across player positions.
+- Build a cleaned, merged dataset using web-scraped data.
+- Create metrics like `Stat_Total` and `Value_Index` to measure value.
-- Apply statistical testing to compare positional value across the league.
+- Use Welch’s t-test to compare average value between positions.
+- Apply linear, ridge, and lasso regression to predict salary from performance.

 ## Repository Structure
 NFL-Player-Value/
 │
 ├── data/
-│   ├── salary_data_2022_2024.csv             # Scraped salary data from OverTheCap
-│   ├── performance_data_2022_2024.csv        # Scraped performance data from Pro Football Reference
-│   └── merged_df_final.csv                   # Final cleaned and merged dataset used in the analysis
+│ └── NFL_Combined_2022_2024.xls # Final dataset with salary, stats, and value metrics
 │
 ├── notebooks/
-│   └── Final_NFL_Value_Analysis.ipynb        # Jupyter notebook with scraping, cleaning, analysis, and modeling
+│ └── Project_DW2025_AidanTerrill.ipynb # Full notebook with scraping, cleaning, analysis, and ML
 │
 ├── reports/
-│   └── Project_Report_Final.docx             # Final report outlining goals, results, and conclusions
+│ └── Project_Report_aterrill.docx # Final report summarizing the project
 │
 ├── docs/
-│   └── data_dictionary_final.md              # Full data dictionary describing each field in merged_df
+│ └── data_dictionary.md # Definitions of all dataset fields
 │
 └── README.md # This file

 ## Repository Walkthrough

 ### `/data/`
-Contains the raw and cleaned data used for analysis.
-The `merged_df_final.csv` file includes combined salary and performance data for QBs, RBs, and WRs from 2022–2024, along with normalized metrics and calculated value scores.
+This folder includes `NFL_Combined_2022_2024.xls`, a cleaned dataset containing salary and performance data for QBs, RBs, and WRs from 2022–2024.
+It also includes normalized columns and custom value metrics used for analysis.

 ### `/notebooks/`
-This folder includes the Jupyter notebook with all Python code.
-It contains:
-- Web scraping with BeautifulSoup and pandas
-- Data cleaning and merging
-- Feature engineering (Stat_Total, Value_Index, etc.)
-- Visualizations and hypothesis testing
-- Machine learning models: Linear, Ridge, and Lasso regression
+Contains the full Jupyter notebook used to run the project.
+It walks through scraping, cleaning, feature engineering (e.g., `Stat_Total`, `Value_Index`), visualization, hypothesis testing, and machine learning (Linear, Ridge, Lasso).

 ### `/reports/`
-Contains the final written report submitted for the course.
-The report outlines project goals, methods, key findings, visualizations, and conclusions.
+Includes the final written report submitted for BAIS:3250.
+The report covers the project's goals, key methods, insights from the data, and interpretations of results.

 ### `/docs/`
-Includes the data dictionary used in the report.
-Each column in the final dataset is clearly defined and labeled with type, source, and description.
+Contains the data dictionary describing each column in the final dataset.
+Useful for understanding how the raw and engineered data fields were defined and used.

-### `/README.md/`
-The main overview file for the project.
-Describes the structure of the repository, research goals, and how to run the code.

 ## How to Run

-To run the analysis:
-1. Open `Final_NFL_Value_Analysis.ipynb` using Jupyter Notebook or VS Code.
+1. Open `Project_DW2025_AidanTerrill.ipynb` in Jupyter or VS Code.
-2. Run each cell in order.
+2. Run the notebook cells from top to bottom.
-3. Ensure the following Python libraries are installed:
+3. Make sure these libraries are installed:
    - pandas
    - numpy
    - matplotlib